Extended drawing for artists and makers

 Standard art materials are provided.
 You may be asked to provide your own sketchbook, ideas and reference materials such as sketches and photographs.
 Please note this course is exempt from our refunds and transfers policy.

 When I've finished, what course can I do next?

-In addition to our expanding range of advanced long courses, you will find a new and growing range of professional practice workshops in the school of Visual Arts (from October 2020), aimed at providing support, skills and context, and developing communities of practice.
-These workshops can be taken individually, according to need or interest, or as complementary components of a modular course, which you design for yourself; either way, they are there to provide you with the skills, knowledge and connections you need to take your advanced creative practice forward.
+This course is intended to support you establishing yourself in independent personal or commercial practice, or to enter industry.
+In addition to our expanding range of advanced long courses, you also will find a growing range of professional practice workshops in the school of Visual Arts, aimed at providing support, skills and context, and developing communities of practice.
+These workshops can be taken individually, according to need or interest, or as complementary components of a modular course, which you design for yourself; either way, they are there to provide you with the skills, knowledge, and connections you need to take your advanced creative practice forward.

 Please note: We reserve the right to change our tutors from those advertised.
 This happens rarely, but if it does, we are unable to refund fees due to this.
 Our tutors may have different teaching styles; however we guarantee a consistent quality of teaching in all our courses.